Day 1 — Helsinki, Finland

 Day 7 — 90° North

 All the anticipation of the prior days reaches a climax as you reach the North Pole!
 Many travelers find themselves overcome with emotion, while others are in a festive and celebratory mood.
 Take photos, wave a flag, enjoy your moment!
-Add an exclamation to your success by rising high in a hot air balloon to commemorate this great moment.
 Later, everyone enjoys a champagne toast and a BBQ on the ice.
+Take a Polar Plunge into the icy waters marking the North pole.
+Add an exclamation to your success by rising high in a hot air balloon to commemorate this great moment (weather dependent).

 Day 8 — Southbound in the Arctic Ocean